Over the years I’ve been seeing Lua programs pop up in places that I didn’t expect, for example:

 An Introduction of Lua

 Lua is a lightweight interpreted scripting language.
-The Lua interpreter is supported on most operating systems, however like Python not on all of its libraries are support on all OS’s.
+The Lua interpreter is supported on most operating systems, however like Python not all of its libraries are support on all OS’s.

 Lua’s greatest following is in the gaming world.
 The love2d graphic framework is open source and it works on Windows, Mac OS X, Linux, Android and iOS.